YasserGersy/cazador_unr/doc/FileHeaderFix.md

 When you exploit the vulnerabilit and trigger the ssrf , the application will read your requested file , compress it and add to  the generated pdf.

-For PDF embeded files , the data will be looks like :
+For PDF embeded files , the data will  look like :

 ```
 embeddedFile blahblahblah STREAM gzip-Compressed-Data ENDSTREAM
 ```

-We are interested in the data between `STREAM` and `ENDSTREAM` , you can use any hex editor to extract this data , and save it to a file.
+We are interested in the data between `STREAM` and `ENDSTREAM` , you can use any hex editor to extract the data , and save it to a file (eg 01Editor).